-The Group and the Company recognise loss allowances for expected credit losses on financial assets measured at amortised cost.
+The Group and the Company recognise loss allowances for expected credit losses on financial assets measured at amortised cost and finance lease receivable.
 Expected credit losses are a probability-weighted estimate of credit losses.

 The Group and the Company measure loss allowances at an amount equal to lifetime expected credit loss except for debt securities that are determined to have low credit risk at the reporting date, cash and bank balance and other debt securities for which credit risk has not increased significantly since initial recognition, which are measured at 12-month expected credit loss.
-Loss allowances for trade receivables are always measured at an amount equal to lifetime expected credit loss.
+Loss allowances for trade receivables and finance lease receivable are always measured at an amount equal to lifetime expected credit loss.